2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/MathieuLRolland/status/1286618588757991424

-### Officers fire tear gas at protestors without apparent cause | July 24th
+### Officers fire tear gas at protesters without apparent cause | July 24th

-Around 1 AM on July 24th, protestors and federal officers stand off in the street.
-One protestor walks between the two lines, shouting on a megaphone.
-Without warning, federal officers fire tear gas at the group of protestors.
+Around 1 AM on July 24th, protesters and federal officers stand off in the street.
+One protester walks between the two lines, shouting on a megaphone.
+Without warning, federal officers fire tear gas at the group of protesters.

-During this incident, a protestor steps forward and stands with his back facing officers.
-An officer runs forward and kicks a tear gas canister at the protestor.
+During this incident, a protester steps forward and stands with his back facing officers.
+An officer runs forward and kicks a tear gas canister at the protester.

 tags: protester, tear-gas